sanjoy/playingwithpointers.com/_posts/2015-10-14-refcounting-harder-than-it-sounds.markdown

     Thread_B: delete old_val;
     Thread_A: val->refcount++; // == CRASH!

+In (other) words `Thread_B` just decremented the reference count of an object `O` because it overwrote a slot in the heap that reached it.
+The reference count becomes zero after decrementing, so it knows that _now_ there are no slots in the heap that point to `O` (and the slot it overwrote was the *only* slot that contained a pointer to `O`).
+But it still needs to know that there isn't a `Thread_A` that fetched `O` out of the heap before `Thread_B` overwrote the slot, and got stalled before it could increment the reference count.
+When `Thread_A` *started* `O` was reachable normally and had a reference count of `1`; but that is not relevant here.

 ## Solutions I'm aware of

 There are three solutions to this that I'm aware of: